Minuscule 652

-Minuscule 652 (in the Gregory-Aland numbering of New Testament manuscripts), ε1095 (in the von Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament, written on parchment.
+Minuscule 652 is a Greek minuscule manuscript of the New Testament, written on parchment.
+It is designated by 652 in the Gregory-Aland numbering of New Testament manuscripts, and ε1095 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been assigned to the 10th century.
-The manuscript has complex contents.
+The manuscript has complex contents, with "an interesting textual character".
 Biblical scholar Frederick H. A. Scrivener labelled it as 875.